 HMO property investments are an important part of the UK housing market as they offer students and young professionals affordable accommodation.
-There is growing demand for HMO student property across the UK and particularly in the North West, as the region offers excellent yields, high occupancy rates and good capital growth.
+There is a growing demand for HMO student property across the UK and particularly in the North West, as the region offers excellent yields, high occupancy rates and good capital growth.

 HMO investors receive a considerably higher return then standard BTL investors over the last five years – an average of 10-15% in comparison to 5- 8% applying a gross return to both.
 This is spite of the fact that the average initial capital investment in an HMO is higher than a standard BTL property.